priyankakukreja267/priyankakukreja267.github.io/index.md

             from <a href="https://www.cmu.edu/">Carnegie Mellon University</a>, Pittsburgh.
         </p>
         <p>
-            In this blog, I write about my experience as a software engineer.
+            In this blog, I write about my experience as a software engineer working on Artificial Intelligence.
         </p>
     </div>
 </div>